jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 06.md

 His shadow fought beside us.
 I held the others off.
 He said something behind me, his voice faltering.

-“[[Luminora Katharis|Luminora]], please get my watch.”
+“[[Luminora Katharis|Luminora]], however you got here, just get back out.
+I'll be fine.
+Just... pick up my little necklace.”

 I threw myself into a feral mob for a halfling I have barely known a week.
 There is no tactical justification for this, but something in his voice...

 I’ve heard it before.
-That quiet urgency.
-The way people speak when they know they are going to die.
+A quiet urgency.
+The way people speak when they think they are going to die.
 And I realized, with some surprise, I did not want him to.
 A pressure built within, familiar from duels and training, but stronger and sharper.
 I felt a snap and the force surged outward.
 My feet lifted from the ground.
 Cold seeped into my bones.
 My focus narrowed, beyond the Bladetrance, beyond training, beyond anything I have ever experienced.
 An unyielding will to annihilate.

 We fought to kill the abominations attached to him.
 One fell, but the second moved too quickly.
 There was a sickening sound as it broke through and consumed his mind.
 Yedan's body fell limp.